folio-org/edge-search-srs/README.md

 # edge-search-srs

-Copyright (C) 2018-2019 The Open Library Foundation
+Copyright (C) 2018-2021 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction

-Microservice to allow 3rd party discovery services to perform FOLIO patron actions via the discovery service's UI.
+Microservice provides wide-search capabilities of marc records in the mod-source-record-storage(SRS) for 3rd party discovery services

 ## Additional information